Neutrollized/hashicorp-vault-with-aci/azure-container-instances/README.md

 ```

 ## IMPORTANT!!
-Azure Container Instances does not support/provide a managed SSL cert option (which GCP and AWS do) and so I purposely opted *not* to use a self-signed cert and use HTTP to highly this shortcoming.
+Azure Container Instances does not support/provide a managed SSL cert option (which GCP does) and so I purposely opted *not* to use a self-signed cert and use HTTP to highlight this shortcoming.
+You can always purchase a cert through the cloud provider, but it will incur extra costs.

 ## Clean up